uclaml/Rephrase-and-Respond/README.md

 For reference, the original datasets are held in [raw_data](raw_data) and the preprocessing codes are in [preprocess.ipynb](preprocess.ipynb).
 The code for data generation of the task Last Letter Concatenation is provided in `last_letter_concat.py`, thanks to [DataGenLM](https://github.com/atfortes/DataGenLM/tree/main).

 ## Evaluation
 `main.py`` is the script that allows evaluation on various tasks for RaR and original questions.
 Below are the command-line arguments that can be used to customize its behavior.
+We note that the code calculates a coarse accuracy by exactly matching the answer and documents the responses automatically considered wrong.
+We manually revisit the document to rule out the actually correct ones.
 ```
 python main.py [options]
 ```